proteanx/electrumx/docs/environment.rst

   The maximum number of incoming connections.
 Once reached, TCP and SSL listening sockets are closed until the session count drops naturally to 95% of the limit.
 Defaults to 1,000.

+.. envvar:: MAX_SESSIONS_PER_IP

+  The maximum number of simultaneous (non-localhost, non-Tor) client connections permitted from a single IP address.
+If a client has more than this many connections, subsequent connections will be disallowed.
+In addition if :envvar:`BAN_EXCESSIVE_CONNECTIONS` is `1` (the default), the offending client will be automatically banned (unless it's coming from a Tor proxy or from localhost, in which case it will never be banned).
+  Defaults to 50.

+.. envvar:: MAX_SESSIONS_TOR

+  The maximum number of simultaneous client connections permitted from Tor clients.
+If there are more than this many connections from the Tor IP address (usually, but not always, localhost), subsequent connections will be disallowed.
+Banning rules are never applied to Tor clients.
+This value cannot be set to less than 10 as it would interfere with normal server operation to do so (since this limit is also used for localhost connections).
+  Defaults to 1000.

+.. envvar:: BAN_EXCESSIVE_CONNECTIONS

+  If 1 (the default), then clients exceeding :envvar:`MAX_SESSIONS_PER_IP` will be automatically banned.
+This ban is never applied to localhost clients and/or to Tor clients.
+Defaults to 1.

 .. envvar:: MAX_SEND